List of content you will read in this article:

 - Provides the best performance with Apache 2.4.10 installed with 5.5.44-MariaDB and PHP 5.4.16 with primary installation

-- Provides SPAM filtering and Virus filtering interfaces which can be managed from Panel
+- Provides SPAM filtering and Virus filtering interfaces which can be managed from the Panel

 - Provides SNI support